Benefits of Lower Back Exercises:

 Start with your hands behind your head and nose on the ball, then lift up on the inhale and lower down on the exhaled breath.
 Perform the exercise to the rhythm of your breath, NOT fast.
 Squeeze your glutes (backsides) together as you lift, it will add to the benefit of lower back muscles.

-Butt Exercises .BELOW you have access to our online Correct Posture Test which will help you to discover exactly what stretches will be of benefit to you.
-This is available when you receive for our monthly newsletter.
+In the right hand column, you have access to our online Correct Posture Test which is an assessment that will help you to discover exactly what stretches will be of most benefit.